 Private Transactions on the Ethereum Blockchain

 There are many options in the Ethereum ecosystem that are available today or are actively being developed to provide various layers of privacy.
-PegaSys, the protocol engineering team at ConsenSys, has launched PegaSys Plus, an enterprise Ethereum client in Java.
+On ConsenSys Quorum, private information is never broadcast to network participants.
+Private data is encrypted and only shared directly with relevant parties.
 Privacy layers are also being actively developed for public and permissioned Ethereum such as zk-SNARKS and zero-knowledge proofs that hide transaction attributes like balances, as well as ring signatures and hashes that provide layers of privacy for participants, data, and/or terms.
 Finally, off-chain solutions in conjunction with Ethereum present an opportunity to store private data and perform high-throughput transactions.

 Project Ubin: Shielded Public Transactions vs. Private Channels

 Let’s take a look at the difference between shielded public transactions and private channels for private data.
 Shielded public transactions are transactions that are validated by the whole network but typically the amount and potentially the asset type are shielded.
 A great example of this is Project Ubin, a collaborative Ethereum project that ConsenSys participated in with the Monetary Authority of Singapore to create an interbank payment network.
 In Project Ubin, a consortium of financial institutions used zero-knowledge proofs to enable the transfer of digital assets on a distributed ledger without revealing information about the balances or transaction amounts.

 Another recent example is Project Khokha, which ConsenSys and Adhara, a ConsenSys venture, ran with the South African Reserve Bank.
 In Project Khokha, ConsenSys and the Adhara team used Pedersen commitments and Folklore range proofs to process the typical daily volume of payments for the SARB with full confidentiality and finality in less than two hours.
 These commitment schemes proved to be much quicker to validate than the zero-knowledge proofs.